januff/stepzen-spotify-knowledge/getauth.md

 **3. Add <code>access_token</code> as required argument to our old <code>spotify_Search</code> query**

 Finally, we add access_token as a required argument to the <code>spotify_Search</code> query–instead of passing in the hand-coded value from our config, as I did in my first pass.
-It's still available as <code>$access_token</code>, but now it's a dynamic value, supplied by the preparatory <code>get_auth</code> query from Step One.
+It's still available as <code>$access_token</code>, but now it's a dynamic value, supplied by the prepended <code>get_auth</code> query from Step One.

 ```
 type Query {